Ladbaby/InsRec/README.md

 🚀 Powered by [PyOmniTS](https://github.com/Ladbaby/PyOmniTS), the unified framework for time series analysis.

+> [!IMPORTANT]
+> Accuracy is not guaranteed!
+Refer to the benchmark section for model performance details.

+## 📷 Screenshot

 ![](images/screenshot_MIC.png)

-## Installation
+## ⏬ Installation

 ### From Source

-1. Clone this repository and its submodules, then checkout to branch `MIC` for backend submodule.
+1. Clone this repository and its submodules, then checkout to branch `InsRec` for backend submodule.

     ```shell
     git clone --recurse-submodules https://github.com/Ladbaby/InsRec
     cd InsRec/backend
-    git checkout MIC
+    git checkout InsRec
     cd ..
     ```